There’s no debate among exercise enthusiasts: running is good for the mind, body, and soul.

 The advantages of running far outweigh the risks, but can the same be said when you push your body beyond its limits?

-Below, we’ll walk through some of the ultra benefits, and potential risks, of ultrarunning, which can affect everything from your cholesterol to the cost of life insurance.
+Below, we’ll walk through some of the best benefits, and potential risks, of ultrarunning, one of many sports that might impact your health, lifestyle, and insurance costs.